go ahead And binge read

 After a two-year hiatus, I made my way back to the sauna, and boy, did it feel good.
 If you’ve ever considered using the sauna, starting slow is best.
 Beginners should begin with a sitting time of 10 to 15 minutes and gradually work their way up to 20 to 30 or perhaps 40 minutes. […]

 And just like that, I’ve changed gears and have officially left the fourth gear and shifted into the fifth gear.
-If you know anything about changing gears in manual cars, fifth gear allows for the fastest speed using the least power.
+If you know anything about changing gears in manual cars, the fifth gear allows for the fastest speed using the least power.
+I powered through the last three decades of my life, and for a […]

 Did your parents, teachers, or health care providers prepare you for perimenopause?
 If you’re lucky to have had preparation from parents, etc., congratulations.
 You are a part of the minority.
 If you didn’t?
 I’m with you.
 We’re in the majority.
 You would think that such an important transition/right of passage, accompanied by so many physical […]